 As for an actual cure, I don’t believe such a thing exists.
 Without major intervention, the body will naturally restore its fluid balance (you’ll feel thirsty and drink some water) and your hangover will wear off eventually (especially once you get some decent rest too).

 But, sipping on something like our 1,500mg/l electrolyte supplements may very well help speed up that road to recovery.

 So, next time you have a big night out or celebration, do yourself a favour and drink a glass of water containing a decent amount of electrolytes before hitting the hay – you might thank yourself in the morning.

-You can bet our Marketing Manager, Chris, will be leaving a bottle of PH 1500 on his bedside table before he heads out for the next Team PH Christmas party...
+You can bet our Marketing Manager, Chris, will be leaving a bottle of 1,500mg/l electrolyte supplements on his bedside table before he heads out for the next Christmas party...